RailsConf 2018: Day One

 Other Notable Talks

 I attended a few more talks that were related to the human element in coding, including Keeping Moms Around For the Long Term by Tess Griffin, Stating the Obvious by Ernie Miller, and the keynote “Rails Doesn’t Scale” by Mark Imbriaco.
-All of these speakers shared personal experiences and what they’ve learned throughout those experiences, and I found them to be very relateable, and some even timely in my current position as I balance working with three young children.
+All of these speakers shared personal experiences and what they’ve learned throughout those experiences, and I found them to be very relatable, and some even timely in my current position as I balance working with three young children.